 Athens Property Investment: Opportunities and Risks

-Consider the added costs of transactions.
-They take in a transfer tax of about 3.09%, registration fees of 0.48% to 0.68%, and notary charges from 0.8% to 1%.
-Legal counsel fees run from 1% to 2%, plus a 24% VAT.
-Real estate agents charge up to 2% commission to both parties.
+The transaction cost stack adds up fast.
+You’re looking at a transfer tax of roughly 3.09%, registration fees running 0.48% to 0.68%, and notary charges between 0.8% and 1%.
+Legal counsel will cost you another 1% to 2% plus 24% VAT on top.
+Real estate agents charge up to 2% commission to both buyer and seller.
+Run those numbers against your purchase price before you fall in love with a property.

 Is Buying Property in Athens Worth It for Non-EU Investors?